fedfedmedved/quanttop-thesis/chapter2_2 dimensional reduction.md

 Following the procedure, the dimensionality of $\mathbf{X}$ can be lowered by keeping only the first $\widetilde{M}$ principal components.
 This transformation looses as little variance of the data as possible and thus preserves as much of the data's information.
-While the data can also lay on a manifold embedded in a high-dimensional space, PCA is a linear dimensionality reduction algorithm and thus merely has insight on the global structure of the data.
+While the data can also lay on a manifold embedded in a high-dimensional space, PCA is a linear dimensionality reduction algorithm and merely has insight on the global structure of the data.

 PCA starts by centering the input data according to the mean value in each direction.
 The $M$-dimensional input data $\mathbf{X} = {\mathbf{x}_1, …, \mathbf{x}_N}$ is interpreted as an $N \times M$ matrix.